Log Cabin Adventures

 Cutting Your Own Logs

 If you have access to land with good straight trees 18-24”+ in diameter that is a start.
 If a neighbor has some woods and will let you cut, this will work also.
 You will need a tractor at least 40 hp to move any logs this size but be ready to break something.
 A bigger tractor around 70+ hp would be better.
-I used the 3 pt hitch with a heavy bar attached.
+I use a 3 pointt hitch with a heavy bar attached.

 When checking out a potential tree, walk up to it and look straight up from all sides.
 Does it curve?
 If not then mark it as a usable tree.
 You can carry a notepad around in the woods, making notes as you go.
-I numbered my trees, marking enough to fill the number I needed.
-I think it was 30.
-After all trees were marked, I went back on a nice calm day and began cutting.
+I number my trees, marking enough to fill the number I needed.
+After all trees are marked, I wait for a nice calm day and began cutting.

 Often you may be able to get two logs from one tree.
 If you need a 20’ log and the straight area of the tree is 30’, you now have one of your long logs and a smaller log for near a window.
 Just as the rest of log cabin construction, log choice is common sense.

 Moving the logs is a fun experience.
 Sometimes it is hard to get to the log if the woods are thick.
-Also you may have to dig under the log end to get the chain around it.
-Once the log end is in a position to back the tractor draw bar up over it, then lower the bar to rest on the log.
-Wrap the chain around the log and then to a hook on the drawbar.
-Once this chain is secure, lift the hydraulics and get the log end 6” off the ground.
+Also you may have to dig under the log end to get a chain around it.

-Keep the log off the ground as much as possible.
+You want to keep the log off the ground as much as possible as you pull it through the woods.
 It cuts back on resistance from the dragging and doesn’t tear up the ground as much.
 The less dirt that gets in the bark, the better off your saw teeth will be.

 Time to start peeling!